gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I guess," Noxy echoed.
 She pursed her lips, then stood up abruptly.
-"Well, what are we waiting for?
+"Well, what are we waiting for?"
-Let's go show him."

 By unspoken agreement,
 Noxy and Sensy didn't go straight across the square.